fredcallaway/graphs-in-space/writing/thesis.md

 - many different models could be framed as graphs
  -->

+\todo{Hale's stuff?}

 # Vector Symbolic Architectures
 Vector Symbolic Architectures (VSAs) are a class of model that aim to implement a symbolic system with vectors in a very high dimension space [@gayler98; @kanerva88; @plate95].
-These models are often called connectionist because they share what Chalmers calls "the deepest philosophical commitment of the connectionist endeavour" [-@chalmers90], namely, distributed representation of meaning.
-Like more common connectionist models, (i.e. neural networks), VSA models employ simple linear algebra operations to transform their representations.
-However, unlike neural networks, computation in VSAs is performed with defined algebraic operators.
-In addition to making the computation of VSAs relatievly transparent, this gives VSA the power of recursive variable binding [@gayler04], an ability that neural networks have been criticized for lacking [@jackendoff03] [^recursive].
+These models are often called connectionist because they share what Chalmers calls "the deepest philosophical commitment of the connectionist endeavor" [-@chalmers90], namely, distributed representation of meaning.
+Like more common connectionist models, (i.e. neural networks), VSA models employ simple distributed representations and linear algebra operations to transform these representations.
+However, unlike neural networks, computation in VSAs is performed with algebraic operators.
+In addition to making the computation of VSAs relatively transparent, this gives VSA the power of recursive variable binding [@gayler04], an ability that neural networks have been criticized for lacking [@jackendoff03] [^recursive].
 As the name implies, the suggestion is that these models may provide a bridge between symbolic models and the distributed representations that are characteristic of neural processing.

 [^recursive]: VSA's are not actually recursive in the standard linguistic sense which implies unbounded recursion.
-Because all items are stored in vectors of the same size, the ammount of interference increases as compositionaj depth increases, making recursion somewhat fuzzy.
+Because all items are stored in vectors of the same size, the amount of interference increases as compositional depth increases, making recursion somewhat fuzzy.
 We see this as a strength.

 VSAs are conceptually descended from the work of Smolensky, who demonstrated that variable binding can be accomplished with the tensor product operation [-@smolensky90].
 Here, variable binding refers to the ability to rapidly synthesize novel representations by combining existing representations in a principled way, an ability that many cognitive scientists see as essential for human-like cognition (if not cognition more generally).
 The critical problem with Smolensky's model is that the tensor product causes dimensionality to increase exponentially as elements are recursively composed, making a large scale implementation infeasible.
 However, later work found that operations such as circular convolution [@plate95] and pairwise multiplication [@gayler98] serve as reasonable approximations of the tensor product, allowing all items to be represented in the same vector space, regardless of internal compositional structure.